Moving to Bristol

 The city has two universities and a wide variety of artistic and sporting organisations and venues.
 It has excellent transport links, both road and rail, as well as an international airport, and is an established tourist centre, with many things to do and see, a good place to start is the official tourist website at www.visitbristol.co.uk.

 If you are a member of the European Union (EU) or the European Economic Area (EEA), then you do not need a UK-specific work permit or visa.
 If you are not a member then you must apply for the relevant work permit or visa before you arrive in the UK – this can be done through your local UK embassy.

 Many migrants have found it helpful to set up a UK bank account before arriving in the country.
 This makes it easy for converted money to be transferred straight in to your account, as well as minimising the need to carry cash while travelling.
-There are many banks in Birmingham who offer an easy, on-line sign-up service.
+There are many banks in Bristol who offer an easy, online sign-up service.

 Bristol has an excellent public transport system, with regular bus services throughout the city and the city is at hub of the national rail network in the West of England, with services to cities throughout mainland Britain.

 When driving in the UK, a seatbelt must be worn at all times, and operating a mobile phone while driving is illegal.

 Members of the EU and those from Commonwealth countries are eligible to drive in the UK for up to twelve months, assuming that they hold an up-to-date license.
 This includes those from; Australia, Barbados, British Virgin Islands, Canada, Falkland Islands, Hong Kong, Japan, Monaco, New Zealand, Singapore, South Africa, Switzerland and Zimbabwe.